watanabe-1/diff2prompt/README.md

 **Q: Why are some files “binary content skipped”?**
 A: Binary detection avoids pasting unreadable data into the prompt (and blowing up your token count).

+**Q: Why does the prompt sometimes end with a PR template?**
+A: Because you enabled `includePrTemplate` (via config or `--include-pr-template`).
+This appends the `pull_request_template.md` content so you can paste everything into your AI assistant’s canvas at once.

 ---